 You don’t have to be a dancer to benefit from dance movement therapy.
 DMT is not a dance class.
 It is a therapeutic exposure that can be used in conjunction with other eating disorder therapies to help access genuine, long-lasting change.

-Having a means to feel safe to understand and experience the sensations and feelings of your disorder are all part of the journey to recovery.
+Having the means to feel safe to understand and experience the sensations and feelings of your disorder is part of the journey to recovery.
 Dance movement therapy can play an integral role in helping you reclaim an authentic connection between your actions and words.